-Apparently, there is a setting in OpenSSH 5.1 and later for visual remote host fingerprinting.
-The basic concept is that it’s much easier for the human brain to notice a change in a visual pattern than in a string of hex digits.
+OpenSSH 5.1 and later supports visual remote host fingerprinting.
+The basic concept is that it’s much easier to notice a change in a visual pattern than in a string of hex digits.
 To activate, add the following line to your ~/.ssh/config file.

-Then, when you go to SSH into a server, you’ll see a visual representation of the remote host fingerprint, in addition to the regular fingerprint, as shown below:
+When you go SSH into a server, you’ll see a visual representation of the remote host fingerprint, as shown below:

 In this format, the DSA key may be read and memorized in a meaningful way.
 Take note if the pattern changes over time.

 |Date||July 18, 2009|